 Why I Sold The Car

-- I got a new job offer out of state and was influenced by Mr Money Mustache’s post, The True Cost of Commuting.
+- I was influenced by Mr Money Mustache’s post, The True Cost of Commuting.

 - Even though the car payment was less than $400 per month, the total cost of driving the car was $750 per month when factoring in insurance, maintenance, gas, and the crazy-high annual registration fee.